0xDarkSky/Traffic-Confuser/README.md

 the time periods betweeen requests are also random: you can set it to be slower/faster ex.: `random.randint(0,5)` for fast (not recommended since some websites might block you) or `random.randint(10,30)` for slow, looks more realistic (recommended).

+You can run it in the background on your daily browsing (consider *adding more websites* to `sample.txt`)

 # Author: QL0R